 A reasonable payment schedule takes into account both these positions.
 You need to strike a balance where both parties share the costs and risks if the job runs into problems or is not completed for any reason.
 Neither party wants to be left “holding the bag”.

 Some states, including California and Maryland, limit the size of the down payment on a home-improvement contract.
 Maryland allows up to one-third of the contract price, while California limits the down payment to 10% of the job cost or $1,000, whichever is less.

 What’s fair?
-I don’t believe it’s reasonable to ask for a large down payment.
+I don’t believe it’s reasonable to ask for a large down payment and to “front load” the budget, so the owner continually pays for work before it is completed.
 The contractor will not have to pay for materials until after his monthly bill comes in and subs know they will not get paid until the general contractor is paid.

 More frequent payments: Instead of five large payments, make ten smaller payments, but still tie them to work completed and materials delivered to the site.

 On special-orders: You make the deposit yourself and purchase the materials.
 If things blow up, at least you will own the expensive windows, SIPs, or custom millwork when it arrives.

 Agree to a reasonable down payment, but reduce the first one or two progress payments to avoid getting too far ahead on your payments.